Schossi/SceneConnectorWeb/_pages/manual/graph.md

 * Fit All
 Frames all nodes in the graph into the current view
 * Reset Graph
-Completely clear all nodes and fills ones that are currently loaded
+Completely clear all nodes and repopulate with the currently loaded scenes
 * Minimap
 Show/Hides the minimap in the graph view
 * Import
 Imports the graph from a previously exported asset.
 This can also be done by double clicking a connector asset or dragging it onto the graph view.
 * Export
 Exports the graph into an asset.
 I suggest exporting your graph whenever you are happy with its state.
 This works well for source control combined with ignoring ConnectorGraphModel.cgmo file.

 ## Graph-View